All Our Loved Ones Together (2016)

 Featuring a cover illustration by my partner, Wesley Wong (who also did the illustration seen at the top of this site), All Our Loved Ones Together is available in two formats:

 And as a limited edition softcover book that I make myself here in my loft.
-Like The People He Thought He Knew below, this book is a handmade perfect-bound paperback with interior pages printed on 100% recycled paper.
+Like The People He Thought He Knew below, this book is handmade.
+It’s a perfect-bound paperback with interior pages printed on 100% recycled paper.
 It also has a lovely little strip of decorative Lama Li lokta paper across the cover, because lokta paper is beautiful as well as sustainable, and the cover is laminated for durability.

 The print version of All Our Loved Ones Together is limited to fifty copies.
 (Update, July 2017: I’ve got two copies left, which seems okay for, you know, pretty much just selling them to people I meet in person.)
 You can purchase copies for $15 USD each plus shipping via the button below.